adetanchelsea/CLIQUEBAITANALYTICS/README.md

 ## Usage

 ### 1. Access the Snowflake SQL Queries
-- Navigate to the `dbcreation.sql/` & `analysis.sql` files in this repository to create your database, load data and generate insights.
+- Navigate to the `dbcreation.sql` & `analysis.sql` files in this repository to create your database, load data and generate insights.

 ### 2. View the Streamlit Dashboard
 - The interactive dashboard can be launched from **Streamlit** (if running locally):